WasmEdge/WasmEdge/docs/book/en/src/embed/c/0.10.1/ref.md

 1. Register the WASM modules with exported module names

-    Unless the import objects have already contained the module names, every WASM module should be named uniquely when registering.
+    Unless the module instances have already contained the module names, every WASM module should be named uniquely when registering.
     Assume that the WASM file [`fibonacci.wasm`](https://raw.githubusercontent.com/WasmEdge/WasmEdge/master/examples/wasm/fibonacci.wasm) is copied into the current directory.

     ```c